-Check out our complete guide to all summer 2014 adult and college programs.
+Read the complete guide to all fall 2014 adult and college programs for more information.

 Jump start your creativity, reignite your passion for a lost hobby, or pick up new skills with expert instructors by your side.
 There’s no time like the present to do what you love.

-Fall 2014 studio classes are Drawing for People Who Think They Can't and Wild Color: Oil Painting in the Spirit of Fauves.
-Classes begin September 25.
-Registration begins August 26 for DAM members; September 2 for others.
-Register online or call 720-913-0130.
+Fall 2014 studio classes Drawing for People Who Think They Can't and Wild Color: Oil Painting in the Spirit of Fauves are SOLD OUT.
 Note: For these classes, materials are not provided.
 Please consult the supply lists for each class to determine the materials needed.

 Curious about art and art history?
 Sign up for the next course to expand your art expertise in a fun, laid-back setting.
 No finals here!

 There are no adult courses planned for the fall of 2014.
 Please check back for more info on our Conversation Lounge, a speaker series featuring local experts discussing a variety of topics, planned for January and February 2015.

 Second Tuesday of the month, 1-3 pm

 Take inspiration from the galleries with the help of a DAM art instructor and tackle a new drawing topic every month.
 All experience levels are welcome.
 Bring your own supplies or use one of our communal sketch pads.
 Free with general admission.
 Meet in the atrium in the Hamilton Building at 1 pm.
 Get information on upcoming topics.